Second monkeypox case confirmed in NZ, unlinked to first infection

 "But at the moment, this is effectively an imported disease and we'd put it in the general category of tropical infection.

-"For global health authorities, the main concern currently is that it becomes another disease of low and middle-income countries that they don't really need."
+"For global health authorities, the main concern is that it becomes another disease of low and middle-income countries that they don't really need."

-Monkeypox is a virus that originates in wild animals like rodents and primates and sometimes jumps to people - mostly in central and west Africa, where the disease is endemic.
+Monkeypox is a virus that originates in wild animals such as rodents and primates and sometimes jumps to people - mostly in central and west Africa, where the disease is endemic.

 Scientists first identified the disease in 1958 after two outbreaks of a "pox-like" disease in research monkeys.
 The first known human infection was in 1970, in a 9-year-old boy in Congo.